SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 ## System Overview

-The SRConnect Auction System integrates with SpiderRock's MLink API to facilitate real-time options trading through auctions.
-It utilizes a set of predefined message types to manage auction notices, responses, and state updates.
+The SRConnect Auction System integrates with SpiderRock's MLink API to facilitate Auction reponses.
+It utilizes a set of predefined message types to manage auction notices and responses.
 This system is designed to work with the FIX financial protocol and SpiderRock's Trade Tool alongside the MLink API.

 ### Key Features